queerjs/video-titles/README.md

 to print out the speaker cards do

 ```
-node screenys.js
+npm run shoot
 ```

-to edit the speakers just edit the file
+to edit the speakers just edit the `speakers.js` file